 Future work intentions

 Almost 50% of those sampled were aged between 45 and 54 years.
 By 2026, 48.1% of the nurses sampled either plan to or are eligible for retirement and a further 1.8% plan to leave nursing in the next 5 years (table 6).
 As expected, retiring nurses are often working at a senior level and leading services.
-This creates the need to identify suitably qualified individuals to replace them and an opportunity to makes service changes (box 1).
+This creates the need to identify suitably qualified individuals to replace them and an opportunity to makes service changes (table 3).

 The aims of the present surveys were to capture the characteristics of the current respiratory nurse workforce and to explore respiratory nurse’s experiences and future work intentions in order to plan for the next generation of respiratory nurse specialists.
 The results highlight key issues in relation to the organisation and location of respiratory nursing workforce, a lack of resources and time to dedicated patient care and a workforce that is ageing with many nurses working extra unpaid hours.